devaddiction/devaddiction/site/content/articles/2012-10-24-universal-node-unshortener.md

-Lately I've been spending my evenings and nights working on a super secret and above awesome project that I will talk about â€¦ soon, when it's a bit more ready.
+Lately I've been spending my evenings and nights working on a super secret and above awesome project that I will talk about soon, when it's a bit more ready.

 That project deals mostly with Twitter and harnessing url's from the stream.
 As anyone who's sniffed at Twitter lately can atest, therea re many, many many strange urls floating around, using any number of url shortening schemes or what seems to have become quite fashionable, a custom domains that are shortenered via services nobody could guess at.